 Your workshop and its successful outcome is dependent upon the participants involved in the event itself.
 The right mix of participants, with the right backgrounds and skill sets, will improve the results of the workshop.
 After you’ve invited them to your workshop, it’s important to prime their participation, by explaining the workshop, it’s reason and the intended outcome.
 This will help them gain an intimate understanding and perform better during the event.

 Developing a workshop is a lot of work and requires thinking through and planning out all of the various steps of a workshop.
 First you have to educate and invite your participants, schedule the actual event, and then break it down into the various phases.
-Idea Hunt has developed a SAAS workshop tool that offers users pre-developed templates to help make this process faster, and will be soon launching this tool.
+Idea Hunt has developed a SAAS workshop tool that offers users pre-developed templates to help make this process faster, read more about how it works here: https://ideahunt.io/.